harness/developer-hub/docs/software-engineering-insights/sei-integrations/sei-connector-generic.md

 <details>
 <summary>Plugin dependencies</summary>

 The following table lists other Jenkins plugins for which the Job Reporter plugin has dependencies.
 It includes links to the plugins on the Jenkins plugins marketplace.
-These are in addition to required and implied dependenies listed on the [Job Reporter plugin's Jenkins plugin marketplace page](https://plugins.jenkins.io/propelo-job-reporter/dependencies/).
+These are in addition to required and implied dependencies listed on the [Job Reporter plugin's Jenkins plugin marketplace page](https://plugins.jenkins.io/propelo-job-reporter/dependencies/).

 | Dependency name | Direct/Indirect dependency | Version |
 | --------------- | -------------------------- | ------- |